dmidk/Open-Data-QGIS-plugin/Guide.md

  - About

-Forecast data allows the user to import data from DMIs Forecast models.
-4 models will be made available: Weather Model (Harmonie), Wave Model (WAM), Storm Surge Model (DKSS) and Arctic Sea Ice Model (HYCOM-CICE).
-In version 0.1 of the plugin, only WAM and DKSS is available.
-When the two remaining models are released, they will also be included in the plugin.
+Forecast data allows the user to import data from two of DMIs Forecast models: Wave Model (WAM) and Storm Surge Model (DKSS).
  - Usage

 To choose between the different models, use the radio button.
 Each page has different parameters, areas and specifications.
 It is not possible to choose more than one parameter, as the output is all parameters in one layer.
 Read more about forecast data [here](https://confluence.govcloud.dk/display/FDAPI/Forecast+Data).